A farmhouse cottage with bucolic charm and an off the beaten track rural setting amidst the rolling Yorkshire countryside.

 Alternatively, enjoy the good life by staying right where you are, and gather eggs from the orchard opposite the cottage.
 Sunny afternoons can be spent relaxing on the cottage’s south-facing terrace or generous lawn while rainy ones can be whiled away by the log burner or, best of all, soaking in the spectacular freestanding slipper bath in the master bedroom, which spans the entire top floor.
 Boasting far-reaching views east, all the way to the 228ft-high limestone White Horse hill figure above Kilburn, the sumptuous master bedroom blends country cottage charm with that bath as well as a large en-suite shower room.
 The second bedroom, located on the ground floor, features two queen-size beds and an en-suite shower room, making it ideal for those seeking stair-free accommodation.

-Open-plan kitchen and living area with sofa, two armchairs, TV with Freeview and wood burning stove (logs provided).
-Compact kitchen with oven, ceramic hob, fridge with ice-box, microwave and dishwasher.
+Open-plan kitchen and living area with sofa, armchairs, TV with Freeview and wood burning stove (logs provided).
+Compact kitchen with electric oven, ceramic hob, fridge with ice-box, microwave and dishwasher.
 Dining table with seating for four.
 Door to garden.

 Bedroom two with two queen size beds, built-in wardrobe, bedside tables and TV.
 Suitable for two adults or four children.